 SK.3 How to deal with issues that come up at the meeting for which no document was issued 6 weeks in advance

 It is possible that committees make decisions on points for which no information was provided in advance of the meeting within the deadlines indicated below.
 In such cases, the committee leadership should ask the P-members present if they are comfortable and prepared to take such decisions in principle or if they would prefer time to consult further with other national stakeholders.
 The committee leaders should ensure that they are seeking to engage all P members in decisions, even if those P members that were not able to attend the meeting.
 A ballot can then be launched after the meeting via the ISO Committee Internal Ballot (CIB) mechanism to confirm any decisions.

+Table SK.1 – Deadlines for committees